 What part of the legal process are you most passionate about?
 Why?

-I enjoy working with the client and preparing cases for court.
-I enjoy digging deep into their documents and lives of the clients to ensure that their situation is portrayed correctly in the court records.
+I enjoy working with clients and preparing cases for court.
+I enjoy digging deep into their documents and lives to ensure that their situation is portrayed correctly in the court records.
 I believe most cases are won or lost by the preparation work done prior to court rather than what transpires in the courtroom.